Skip to main content

 4. Three elected at-large representatives from the School of Education, elected by and from the departments of childhood/early childhood education, foundations and social advocacy, and literacy.
 (Approved by President Bitterbaum January 2004)

-5. Two elected representatives for full-time lecturers: one to be elected at large from full-time lecturers in the School of Arts and Sciences, and one to be elected at large from full-time lecturers in the schools of Professional Studies and Education combined.
+5. Two elected seats representing the interests of full-time lecturers, one to be elected at large from full-time lecturers in the School of Arts and Sciences, and one to be elected at large from full-time lecturers or tenure track faculty in the schools of Professional Studies or Education.

-6. Four elected at-large representatives from the professional staff, elected by and from the voting members in this area.
+6. Four elected at-large representatives from the professional faculty, elected by and from the voting members in this area.

 7. One elected representative from the library, elected by and from the voting members in this area.